ansible-collections/community.docker/README.md

 This repo contains the `community.docker` Ansible Collection.
 The collection includes many modules and plugins to work with Docker.

+Please note that this collection does **not** support Windows targets.
+The connection plugins included in this collection support Windows targets on a best-effort basis, but we are not testing this in CI.

 ## Tested with Ansible

 Tested with the current Ansible 2.9, ansible-base 2.10 and ansible-core 2.11 releases and the current development version of ansible-core.
 Ansible versions before 2.9.10 are not supported.